curusarn/bash-zsh-compat-widgets/README.md

 bindfunc KEY_SEQUENCE SHELL_FUNCTION
 ```

-When you need a binding for a specific keymap (e.g. vi mode) use it like this:
+When you need binding for a specific keymap (e.g. vi mode) use `-m`/`-M` option with zsh or bash keymap:

 ```sh
 source bindfunc.sh